 - Contracts related to the Department of Veteran Affairs prefer SDVOSBs with more significance compared to other government agencies and departments.

 We believe this makes us ideally positioned to partner with prime contractors competing for federal contracts.
 Our status as a SDVOSB can help you secure contracts out of reach, and our technical services can help you fulfil them.
 So what’re you waiting for?
 Reach out to us today!

 What does it mean to be partnered with an SDVOSB managed Software Factory?

 Whether you are an enterprise or an individual service or product provider, you might be competing to win government contracts from various federal agencies.
 As much as it is difficult to acquire the contract in such a competitive environment, some agencies might only consider other than small businesses as the prime contractor.
 This might also likely reduce the number of contracts that you can be eligible to apply.

 Cloud Computing Technologies as your Software Factory SDVOSB, can pave the way for you to win that contract award.
 We can represent every partnered organization of ours and we can get you that competitive advantage in the service disabled veteran owned small business category.

 Why Partner with Cloud Computing Technologies?

 What are you waiting for?

-Now that you know what’s in it for your business to partner with Cloud Computing Technologies before you apply for your next contract, consider partnering with Cloud Computing Technologies.
+Now that you know what’s in it for your business to partner with Cloud Computing Technologies before you apply for your next contract, consider partnering with Cloud Computing Technologies for CI CD.
 We are guaranteeing you a better chance of winning an award as our partnered company.